 For detailed Group B era rallycross information, CLICK HERE!

-At the amateur and semi-pro levels, many Group B variants still compete in various hill climb venues around the world to this very day.
+At the amateur and semi-pro levels, many Group B variants remain favourite platforms and are still highly competitive in various hill climb venues around the world.

 For detailed post Group B hill climb evolutions information, CLICK HERE!